danielkoll/PyRADS/README.md

 # Requirements
-Python 2 or 3 with numpy and scipy.
+Python 3 with numpy and scipy.

 For the MTCKD continuum model: gmake and gfortran.